Es-dot/Getting-and-Cleaning-Data-Assignment/README.md

 ## Dataset

 Data for this project was obtain from the Coursera assignment instructions.
-Data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The data for the project can be obtained via the link below:

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]